 1. A new paradigm of regional cooperation for greater security in the region

 Situated at the confluence of the geographies of South Asia and Southeast Asia, the demographic, economic and security developments taking place in the Bay of Bengal region have significant implications for Asia and the global order.
-Security and stability are sine qua non for economic cooperation.
-It is therefore imperative to collectively appraise the security architecture of the bay to identify the prevailing as well as potential threats facing the region.
+Security and stability is a sine qua non for economic cooperation.
+It is therefore imperative to collectively appraise the security architecture of the Bay to identify the prevailing as well as potential threats facing the region.

 • How can a new paradigm of regional cooperation balance security concerns with economic imperatives, while respecting national sovereignty?

 • What can be the centralized and inter-governmentalmechanisms – that often ignore or under-estimate economic implications - deal with decentralized security threats and emerging geopolitical crises in the region?

 • What role can the extra-littoral countries and global powers such as the US and China play in shaping security and economic cooperation in the region?

 2. Climate change, displacement and risk of conflicts in the Bay of Bengal

 The Bay of Bengal region’s already high vulnerability to natural disasters such as storm surges, cyclones, floods is likely to exacerbate in frequency and severity due to climate change,with huge economic and security implications.
 Adverse climate change will increase population displacement and migration pressures and exacerbate risks of conflicts within and beyond the region.
 While some of the countries in the region have made considerable progress in their respective national strategies for disaster response, natural resource management and climate action, yet, the region lacks an integrated, effective cooperation and institutional framework to address these risks.